aiyinyuedejustin/portfolio/README.md

 # portfolio
-This is my portfolio for your review, which includes some past course works and machine-leanring projects.
+This is my portfolio for your review, which includes some past course works and machine-learning projects.